 Though you don’t have to write down what you felt for each chapter, do reflect on what you felt for each one.
 What did you feel then versus now?
 Doing so can highlight the impermanence of your emotions and hardships.
 Additionally, noting how you got through certain hardships can emphasize your strengths and abilities, which you can use for future and current problems.
 To use Maria as an example, she has definitely experienced some hardships in her life.
 At the same time, those hardships did not persist for every chapter.
 Even though Maria had to experience her parents’ divorce, that life event was not the subject for chapters five through ten.
 There’s a high chance that you had a similar experience when writing your life chapters.
 Furthermore, the five future chapters also tend to emphasize the fleeting nature of hardships.
 In Maria’s case, she assumes that she eventually finds a job; unemployment isn’t a subject in her next five chapters.
 Ultimately, when doing this activity, the chances of every chapter having the same subject is very low.
 This is because many people on an unconscious, fundamental level believe that most problems are temporary.
 They sometimes just need a concrete reminder of that.

 Hardships will always be a part of life, and unfortunately, it can be easy to see these problems as everlasting.
 However, challenging this viewpoint can give you the strength and motivation to get through your current issue.
 One way in which you can do this is by envisioning your life as a novel, and creating chapters for each life event.
 However, if you still feel bleak regarding your current hardship, therapy could be useful.
-Schedule a therapist online at https://www.therapyinphiladelphia.com/contact/ .
+Feel free to self schedule an inperson or a virtual counseling therapy session.
+Or call 215 922 5683 x 100 and speak with a live therapist.